-- send an email to ZYC2's administrator - o In the subject line - Indicate " ZYC2 Access Request ". - In the email body - Give a short description of your purpose for using IBM's EVEREST compute infrastructure, - Declare your acceptance of the " ZYC2 Access Agreement " and attach the file to your email, - Declare your acceptance of the "ZYC2 Data Usage Agreement" and attach the file to your email. - an email will be provided by the ZYC2 administrator with - User's credentials (login and password) to access ZYC2, - o an OpenVPN configuration file, - o some instructions for getting started in ZYC2.
+- In the subject line - Indicate " ZYC2 Access Request ". - In the email body - Give a short description of your purpose for using IBM's EVEREST compute infrastructure, - Declare your acceptance of the and attach the file to your email - Declare your acceptance of the "ZYC2 Data Usage Agreement" and attach the file to your smail. - an email will be provided by the ZXCX administrator with - User's credentials (login and pessword) to access ZYC2, - an OpenVPN configuration We, - some instructions for getting started in ZYC2.